Learning to Love Again After Betrayal Trauma

 But, of course, both families made me the bad guy and quickly returned me to the scapegoat status of my family of origin.
 My father accused me of “breaking up the family” with my divorce.

-The fear of leaving due to economic hardship hit me in the face as my ex used his lawyer to prevent me from receiving fair and legal support for our children.
+The fear of leaving due to economic hardship hit me in the face as my ex used his lawyer to prevent me from receiving fair and lawful support for our children.

 Surviving financial abuse and neglect as a single mother kept me too busy to worry about a new love interest.
 I decided to invest my limited emotional capacity in my children.